-- $\hfill\square$ Locate a provider of your choice. - $\hfill\square$ Call your selected provider's office to schedule your services. - \Box Pay the appropriate cost shares at the time of your service, if applicable. - □ When you go to the provider's office for services, you may be asked to show your UnitedHealthcare member ID card.
+□ Locate a provider of your choice. □ Call your selected provider's office to schedule your services. □ Pay the appropriate cost shares at the time of your service, if applicable. □ When you go to the provider's office for services, you may be asked to show your UnitedHealthcare member ID card. ollowing steps: □ Pay the appropriate cost shares at the time of your service, if applicable. □ When you go to the provider's office for services, you may be asked to show your □Locate a provider of your choice. □When you go to the provider's office for services, you may be asked to show your □Call your selected provider's office to schedule your services. □Pay the appropriate cost shares at the time of your service, if applicable.

 It is important to note that the provider has the right to decide whether or not he or she will agree to submit the bill for covered services directly to us for payment at the time he or she furnishes covered services to you.
-If the provider does not wish to submit the bill directly to us please follow the instructions under "Submit a Claim or Request Reimbursement".
+If the provider does not wish to submit the bill directly to us please follow the instructions under "Submit a claim or request reimbursement".